aws-samples/digital-rf-signal-impairment-detection/README.md

 The following issues are recognized:

 - Running the generator in the docker container results in warnings.
 These do not impact the data generation process
-- Ensure the _docker run_ command is run from the root of the repo so the _data_generation/_ folder mounts properly with the _-v_ flag
+- You may need to delete the **data_generation/generator/data** directory if generating additional data samples is desired

 ### Cleanup

-For cost optimization, the SageMaker Notebook can be Started and Stopped depending on whether its being used.
-To cleanup resources entirely, the SageMaker NoteBook can be deleted.
+For cost optimization, the JupyterLab environment can be Started and Stopped depending on whether its being used.
+To cleanup resources entirely, the SageMaker JupyterLab space can be deleted.

 ## Security